marco262/my_wiki/data/onednd/class/wizard.md

 You have achieved such mastery over certain spells that you can cast them at will.
 Choose a level 1 and a level 2 spell that are in your spellbook and that have a casting time of an action.
 You always have those spells prepared, and you can cast them at their lowest level without expending a spell slot.
 If you want to cast either spell at a higher level, you must expend a spell slot as normal.

-Whenever you finish a Long Rest, you can study your spellbook and exchange one of those spells for another eligible spell of the same level from that book.
+Whenever you finish a [[glossary:Long Rest]], you can study your spellbook and exchange one of those spells for another eligible spell of the same level from that book.

 ### Level 20: Signature Spells

 You gain mastery over two powerful spells and can cast them with little effort.
 Choose two level 3 spells in your spellbook as your signature spells.
 You always have these spells prepared, and you can cast each of them once at level 3 without expending a spell slot.
-When you do so, you can't do so again until you finish a Short Rest or Long Rest.
+When you do so, you can't do so again until you finish a Short Rest or [[glossary:Long Rest]].

 If you want to cast either spell at a higher level, you must expend a spell slot as normal.